Skimmeroni/Appunti/AI4ST/Matematica4AI/LinAlg/Bases.typ

 		P^(-1) mat(x_(1); x_(2); dots.v; x_(n)) $])
 ] <Basis-change-is-matrix-multiplication>
 #proof[
-	Being both bases constituted by vectors of the same vector space, it is possible to express the elements of $cal(B')$ as linear combinations of the elements of $cal(B)$:
+	Both $cal(B)$ and $cal(B')$ are bases of the same vector space.
+	This means that it's possible to write the vectors of one as linear combinations of the vectors of the other:

 	$ cases(
 		underline(b'_(1)) = p_(1, 1) underline(b_(1)) +